Submissions

 Materials and Methods:

 The experimental design should be described clearly and in enough detail for another researcher to duplicate it.
-Be clear and explicit about relevant details.
+Be clear and explicit about relevant information.
 Identify the materials and equipment used in the research and list the equipment manufacturers by name and address.

 Results: